 As cities work to reduce congestion and improve safety, can a multimodal transportation ecosystem in which users buy shared, on-demand, and first- and last-mile transportation services serve as an effective solution?
 And if it can, how can Texas achieve it?

-Mobility as a Service (MaaS) offers Texas the opportunity to be a leader in 21st century transportation, giving its residents the flexibility to choose transport options that best suit their needs.
-It also has the potential to reduce personal vehicle use, which would lower congestion, death and injury, and ease financial burdens on Texas families.
-Despite the promulgation of public-private partnerships in the transport sphere, many endemic conditions to Texas cities make MaaS difficult to realize, including urban sprawl, unsafe pedestrian conditions, and disinvested public transit.
-Texas has the potential to increase wellbeing for its residents/economic investment through targeted infrastructure investments and deregulation in the housing sector.
+Mobility as a Service (MaaS) offers Texas the opportunity to be a leader in 21st century-transportation, giving its residents the flexibility to choose transport options that best suit their needs.
+MaaS also has the potential to reduce personal vehicle use, which would decrease congestion, ease financial burdens on Texas families, and reduce and collision related deaths and injuries.
+Despite the promulgation of public-private partnerships in the transport sphere, many conditions endemic toTexas cities make MaaS difficult to realize, including urban sprawl, unsafe pedestrian conditions, and disinvested public transit.
+Texas has the potential to increase wellbeing for both its residents and its investors through targeted infrastructure investments and deregulation in the housing sector.